living-atlases/base-branding/README.md

 This branding has currently several themes in `app/themes`.
 One is a `clean` Boostrap 3 theme that you can easy adapt to your site needs.
 This is useful when you already have a css/html style (for instance of your blog or main site) that you want to integrate with the new LA portal.
 Based in this clean BS3 theme there are other customized versions using many of the https://bootswatch.com/3/ themes.

-Additionally we have a material-bootstrap theme in `app/themes/material` as a demostration of how to do a different look&feel to a LA portal with other js/css libs.
+Additionally we have a material-bootstrap experimental theme in `app/themes/material` as a demostration of how to do a different look&feel to a LA portal with other js/css libs.
 This `material` theme uses:
 - Material Design Lite https://getmdl.io/ with a custom theme that you can https://getmdl.io/customize/index.html change, download and put instead of `app/themes/material/css/material.min.css`.
 - And experimentally also [Material Bootstrap Design](https://github.com/FezVrasta/bootstrap-material-design) to have similar style in the ALA modules.
 If you only want to do minor style changes, have a look to `app/themes/material/css/material-custom-styles.css`.

-This styling is not the most important work of this `base-branding`, but instead the integration with ALA and the brunch configuration that gives you the possibility to use modern javascript code and modern libraries or use `i18next`, for example.
+This styling is not the most important work of this `base-branding`, but instead the integration with ALA and the vite configuration that gives you the possibility to use modern javascript code and modern libraries or use `i18next`, for example.

 ## Structure